erwindevreugd/PSDataConduIT/Docs/en-US/Add-AccessLevelAssignment.md

 Adds an accesslevel assignment to a badge.
 Optionally you can provide an activation and deactivation date for the accesslevel assignment.

-If the result return null, try the parameter "-Verbose" to get more details.
+If the result returns null, try the parameter "-Verbose" to get more details.

 ## EXAMPLES